arkency/posts/posts/2017-09-27-one-simple-trick-to-make-event-sourcing-click.md

 Why make such effort and introduce indirection?
 The reason is simple — if the events are source of truth, we could not only shape internal state for current actions we take but also for the ones that happened in the past.

-Instead of loading current state stored in a database, we can take collection of events that happened in scope of this aggregate — in it's stream.
+Instead of loading current state stored in a database, we can take collection of events that happened in scope of this aggregate — in its stream.

 ```ruby
 class Product